reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 Once you have completed the pre-installation section, follow these steps to install Wabbajack:

 1. Create an empty folder named `Wabbajack` on the root of your drive, such as `C:\Wabbajack` for example.
-    > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), in your Skyrim's Steam folder, or in any folders related to the modlist itself (the downloads or install folder).**
+    > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), in your Skyrim's Steam folder, or in any folders related to the mod list itself (the downloads or install folder).**
     > - The `Wabbajack` folder does not need to be on an SSD, but it makes installing faster.
 You can set this location to be on an HDD for the sake of saving space.

 2. Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe) and place the `Wabbajack.exe` file inside the Wabbajack folder you created in Step 1.